matthansen0/azure-iot-ops-lab/README.md

   - **[Configure your cluster (quickstart)](https://learn.microsoft.com/azure/iot-operations/get-started-end-to-end-sample/quickstart-configure)**

 > [!NOTE]
 > *There is existing automated builds in the above documentation to run this in Codespaces, but the purpose of this repo is to build it out in a VM for a longer-term lab.*

 ---

 ## ⚠️ Prerequisite: Azure CLI Login

-Before running the deployment script, ensure you are logged in to Azure CLI:
+The assumption is that this deployment will be done from a bash shell in Azure Cloud Shell.
+If not, make sure before running the deployment script, that you've logged in to Azure CLI and get a refreshed token:

 ```bash
 az login
 ```

+---

+## 🔒 Lab Security notes

-You will use your own user credentials for all Azure operations inside the VM (no managed identity required).
+- This lab uses your own Azure user credentials for all operations.
+- SSH access to the VM is opened via a Network Security Group (NSG) rule.
+- A local SSH key pair is generated on your local machine for authentication.

 ## 🧪 Quick start